bensportfolioandprojects/SBD_Cinema_Project/README.md

 # SBD Cinema Project
-We were taksed with creating a complete Web Application for a chain of cinemas, to allow users to view, book and pay for tickets for film screenings.
+We were tasked with creating a complete Web Application for a chain of cinemas, to allow users to view, book and pay for tickets for film screenings.

 ## Getting Started
 This application can be found in the repository on GitHub - https://github.com/bensportfolioandprojects/SBD_Cinema_Project